nickzoic/mpy-tut/tut/input-and-output.md

 ### NeoPixels

-"NeoPixels" is a name given to a range of chips which integrate coloured LEDs with an onboard controller.
+"NeoPixels" is a name given to a family of coloured LEDs with an onboard controller.
 There's a tiny controller in each pixel, and you can daisy chain them together to control many pixels from a single output line.
 There are different versions of these chips:

+* WS2812
 * WS2812B
 * APA106